nurakib/UnSeenTimeQA/README.md

 # UnSeenTimeQA: Time-Sensitive Question-Answering Beyond LLMs’ Memorization

-Check out our paper - [UnSeenTimeQA: Time-Sensitive Question-Answering Beyond LLMs' Memorization](https://arxiv.org/abs/2407.03525)
+Check out our paper - [UnSeenTimeQA: Time-Sensitive Question-Answering Beyond LLMs&#39; Memorization](https://arxiv.org/abs/2407.03525)

-We introduce a novel time-sensitive question-answering (TSQA) benchmark that diverges from traditional TSQA benchmarks by avoiding factual and web-searchable queries.
-We present a series of time-sensitive event scenarios decoupled from real-world factual information.
-It requires large language models (LLMs) to engage in genuine temporal reasoning, disassociating from the knowledge acquired during the pre-training phase.
-Our evaluation of six open-source LLMs (ranging from 2B to 70B in size) and three closed-source LLMs reveal that the questions from the UnSeenTimeQA present substantial challenges.
-This indicates the models' difficulties in handling complex temporal reasoning scenarios.
-Additionally, we present several analyses shedding light on the models' performance in answering time-sensitive questions.
+This paper introduces UnSeenTimeQA, a novel data contamination-free time-sensitive question-answering (TSQA) benchmark.
+It differs from existing TSQA benchmarks by avoiding web-searchable queries grounded in the real-world.
+We present a series of time-sensitive event scenarios based on synthetically generated facts.
+It requires large language models (LLMs) to engage in genuine temporal reasoning without depending on the factual knowledge acquired during the pre-training phase.
+We designed three types of time-sensitive questions to test LLMs' temporal reasoning abilities over sequential and parallel event occurrences.
+Our evaluation of five LLMs on synthetic fact-based TSQA reveals mixed results: while they perform well on simpler subsets, their overall performance remains inferior as compared to real-world fact-based TSQA.
+Error analysis of LLM-generated reasoning chains indicates that LLMs face difficulties in reasoning over long-range event dependencies and parallel event timelines that unfold concurrently.

 <p align="center">
 <img src="unseentimeqa.png" data-canonical-src="question_types.png"/>
 </p>